 Timely data also allows collaborators to visualise the progress of a project at different stages.
 This can positively impact the timeline of the project where project planners are able to see how assets come together sequentially and feedback any issues before any construction takes place, creating a safer working environment for site workers, and a project that can meet timelines and project deadlines.

-6D BIM is focused on the sustainability of an asset, and is known as the ‘project life cycle information’ or sometimes referred to as Facilities Management.
+6D BIM is focused on the sustainability of an asset.
+It is known as the ‘project life cycle information’ or sometimes referred to as Facilities Management.
 Data may include information from the manufacturer including, maintenance schedules, configuration of the component for optimum performance, expected lifespan etc. Better decisions can be made for example on assets that have a longer life span and make better economic sense.
 With this level of data in a model, facilities managers can even pre-plan maintenance activities well in advance.